This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 Bone broth is one of the most inexpensive items you can have in your diet.
-In fact it can be made out of items that would normally be tossed in the trash can– the carcass from a chicken (after all of the meat has been picked off), vegetable scraps (if desired), a tablespoon or two of apple cider vinegar (to help draw out the nutrients) and water.
+In fact, it’s so inexpensive it can be made out of items that would normally be tossed in the trash can!
+It can be as simple as; the carcass from a chicken (after all of the meat has been picked off), vegetable scraps (if desired), a tablespoon or two of apple cider vinegar (to help draw out the nutrients) and water.

 Challenge accepted.
-While I knew how to cook (thank you mama!) as a career oriented adult I had chosen not to cook for several years.
-Before our real food transition I had been ‘cooking’ again for a year (after having left the ‘career’ and having absolutely no money for dining out) or so but not making complete meals from scratch.
-I still relied a lot on cans and boxes except the three meals we had swapped (see above).
-We did discover a few favorite meat-free dishes.
-Read about those here.
+While I knew how to cook (thank you mama!), as a career oriented adult I had chosen not to cook for several years.
+Before our real food transition I had been ‘cooking’ again for a year (after having left the ‘career’ and having absolutely no money for dining out) or so, but not making complete meals from scratch.
+I still relied a lot on cans and boxes except for our new designated real food meals.

 At first we bought less cereal but in a matter of weeks we were no longer purchasing cereal.
-It turned out that with a little planning we could have a much more nutritious breakfast, that kept us full longer and cost considerably less than a box of cold cereal.
+It turned out that with a little planning we’d enjoy a much more nutritious breakfast, we’d stay full longer, and it cost considerably less than a box of cold cereal.
 You can read a few of the foods we choose over cereal here.

 Expand Your Horizons

-I know that I will lose some of you here.
-But once we decided to expand our horizons and step out of our comfort zones we really upped our nutrition without affecting our monetary bottom line.
-We had to become willing to try ‘weird’ food.
+Once we decided to expand our horizons, and step out of our comfort zones, we really upped our nutrition without affecting our monetary bottom line.
+We were now willing to try ‘weird’ food.

 Take our bone broth example.
 We are making a highly nutritious food out of bones that would normally go in the trash.
 What else can you salvage from the trash?
 Cutting down on food waste will make a huge impact on your food dollars.
 Take a look at this post, 5 Ways to Cut Down on Food Waste, for ideas to get you started.

 When we first started this real food journey we had to give ourselves a lot of grace.
 With our budget at that time (an average of $475 per month for a family of five to seven– depending on the adult children being home) we could not eat exactly the way that we wanted to and that many other people suggested we should.

-Unfortunately, since we are talking about money and a limited supply of it, if our budget goes wonky and I spend all our money on take out burgers, that might mean we are eating a lot more beans than usual or sourdough pancakes for the rest of the month.
+Unfortunately, since we are talking about money and a limited supply of it, if our budget goes wonky and I spend all our money on take out burgers, that might mean we are eating a lot of beans and sourdough pancakes for the rest of the month.
 Instead of mentally beating myself up over the mistake or choices I try to give myself a little grace and learn for next time.

 What do you do to stretch your food budget while still trying to eat as healthful as possible?